laurelschwulst/elventy-laurel/e/wildness-knows-the-score.md

 <figure>
 <div class="video-mask"><style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/2Tgwrkk-B3k' frameborder='0' allowfullscreen></iframe></div></div>
-<figcaption>A cute Pomeranian puppy sits perplexed in its dog bed, listening attentively to the sound of wolves howling from a YouTube video on a nearby laptop.
-After listening to the wolves for a while, the puppy joins in, howling upwards.</figcaption>
+<figcaption><div>A cute Pomeranian puppy sits perplexed in its dog bed, listening attentively to the sound of wolves howling from a YouTube video on a nearby laptop.
+After listening to the wolves for a while, the puppy joins in, howling upwards.</div></figcaption>
 </figure>

 Is this puppy's howl a sign that it recalls a time thousands of years ago before being domesticated by man?
 In this rare instance, I believe the pet acts as the manmade material.
 The pet, the Pomeranian puppy, reacts to a representation of its wild animal counterpart, the wolf, contextually illuminating the species' relationship.